-The programme develops students’ skills students in financial and people management while comprehensively developing engineering project management skills.
+The programme develops students’ skills in financial and people management while comprehensively developing engineering project management skills.
 The discipline embraces key areas such as quality management and supply chain management which are vital to the success of all projects.

-- Logistics and Supply Chain Management
+Procurement and Supply Chain Management

-- Management of Engineering Projects
+Management of Engineering Projects

 The nature of the programme is such that candidates from a wide variety of backgrounds will be considered.

-Equivalent qualifications will be considered for entry onto the programme.
-For example, a candidate with a good HND, together with at least five years relevant experience would be considered.
+Equivalent qualifications will be considered for entry on to the programme.
+For example, a candidate with a good HND, together with at least five years’ relevant experience, would be considered.
 The candidate would be expected to provide evidence to support his/her application.

 Other skills considered

-Evidence of personal professional and educational experience will be sought, to provide indicators of the ability of an individual to satisfy the requirements of the programme.
+Evidence of personal, professional and educational experience will be sought to provide indicators of the ability of an individual to satisfy the requirements of the programme.

-This programme provides graduates with a wide range of professional skills and competencies that are transferrable within business sectors and from sector to sector.
+This programme provides graduates with a wide range of professional skills and competencies that are transferable within business sectors and from sector to sector.
 Oral and written skills are developed enabling individuals to grow in confidence through the programme of study.